blumareks/fscrawler-local/README.md

 - in the root folder
  - add files in folders to get ingested, for example:
-   -  `/marekidxtxt-data` - as a folder with P&ID data: pdfs, docs, scans, etc
+   -  `/marekidxtxt-data` - as a folder with your data: pdfs, docs, scans, etc
  - create `.env` file - create the file using something similar to the following:

 ```sh